8.10 ACCEPTANCE AND TESTING

 n Establish preliminary rolling pattern

-Remember, goal is to establish a roller pattern which will consistently obtain required density (field voids).
+Remember, the goal is to establish a roller pattern which will consistently obtain required density (field voids).
 To meet this requirement, it will be necessary to adjust operating techniques until desired results are obtained.
 Variables may include vibration frequency, amplitude, roller speed, contact pressure, number of coverages, and roller operating zone.

 Change only one variable at a time.
 Always select a combination that will allow rollers to complete at least the same m/min of completed mat as the paver is producing.